 II.A.2.
 The program director must be provided with support adequate for administration of the program based upon its size and configuration.

+II.A.2.a) At a minimum, the program director must be provided with the salary support required to devote 10 percent FTE of non-clinical time to the administration of the program.
+Additional support must be provided based on program size as follows: (Core)

+Number of approved fellow positions Minimum FTE

+1-4 0.1

+5 or more 0.2

+Background and Intent: Ten percent FTE is defined as one half day per week.

+"Administrative time" is defined as non-clinical time spent meeting the responsibilities of the program director as detailed in requirements II.A.4.-II.A.4.a).(16).

+The requirement does not address the source of funding required to provide the specified salary support.

+II.A.3.
+Qualifications of the program director:

+II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, (Core)

+II.A.3.a).(1) Prior to appointment, the program director must demonstrate the following: (Core)

+II.A.3.a).(1).(a) completion of a foot and ankle orthopaedic surgery fellowship; (Core)

+II.A.3.a).(1).(b) at least three years of clinical practice experience in foot and ankle orthopaedic surgery; (Core)

+II.A.3.a).(1).(c) three years as a faculty member in an ACGME- or program; and, (Core)

+AOA-accredited orthopaedic surgery residency or a foot and ankle orthopaedic surgery fellowship skills to discharge the roles and responsibilities for teaching, supervision, and formal evaluation of fellows.
+(Core)

+II.A.3.a).(1).(d) evidence of periodic updates of knowledge and skills to discharge the roles and responsibilities for must include current certification in the specialty by the

+II.A.3.b)

+American Board of Orthopaedic Surgery or by the American

+Osteopathic Board of Orthopaedic Surgery, or subspecialty

+qualifications that are acceptable to the Review Committee.

+[Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the American Osteopathic Association (AOA) acceptable, there is no ABMS or AOA board that offers certification in this subspecialty]

+II.A.3.b).(1)

-(Core) II.A.2.a) The program director must devote on average (over one month) at least 10 hours per week to the program with 1-2 fellows, or, 15 hours per week, to the program with 3 or more fellows. ^(Core) II.A.3.
-Qualifications of the program director: II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, ^(Core) II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Psychiatry and Neurology (ABPN) (note that while the Common Program Requirements deem AOA certification acceptable, certification in this subspecialty is not offered by a certifying board of the AOA) or subspecialty qualifications that are acceptable to the Review Committee. ^(Core) II.A.3.c) The Review Committee accepts only ABPN certification in the subspecialty. ^(Core) II.A.4.
-Program Director Responsibilities The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care. ^(Core) II.A.4.a) The program director must: II.A.4.a).(1) be a role model of professionalism; ^(Core)
+All program directors appointed after the effective date of these requirements must have current ABOS or AOBOS certification in orthopaedic surgery.
+(Core)

+II.A.4.
+Program Director Responsibilities

+The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
+(Core)

+II.A.4.a) The program director must:

+II.A.4.a).(1) be a role model of professionalism; (Core)